01-edu/public/subjects/0-shell/audit/README.md

 ###### Was the project written in a compiled programming language?

-###### Are the commands mentioned in the subject implemented from scratch, without calling any external binaries and exclusively using low-level system calls directly, without relying on built-in functions or libraries that abstract file operations?
+###### Are the commands mentioned in the subject implemented from scratch, without calling any external binaries?

+The use of execution commands (such as exec, system, os/exec, or similar functions) to call **external binaries** or utilities is strictly forbidden, as the project requires implementing all functionality from scratch without relying on external programs.

 #### Functional